A Historical View of The Cranbury Inn Restaurant

 In the year 1800 Hannah Disbrow Dey & Peter Perrine were married in the Presbyterian Church across the street from The Cranbury Inn.
 Middlesex County Courthouse records tell us "they built as their home the house that is now The Cranbury Inn".
-Their house was built across the front of our two original taverns, thus further developing and upgrading their business.
-Rev. William S. Hall, their grandson-in-law, was a Quaker and a declared abolitionist, the time frame of which seems to coordinate well with the date the New Jersey state historian put on the conversion/remodeling of a flu space on the east wall of our oldest tavern.
-This converted flu space is an alleged slave hiding space from the days when what is now The Cranbury Inn was an alleged stop on the underground railroad.
+Their house was built across the front of our two original taverns built in 1750 & 1765, thus further developing and upgrading their business.
+Rev. William S. Hall, their grandson-in-law, was a Quaker and a declared abolitionist, the time frame of which seems to coordinate well with the date the New Jersey state historian put on the conversion/remodeling of a flue space on the east wall of our oldest tavern.
+This converted flue space is an alleged slave hiding space from the days when what is now The Cranbury Inn was an alleged stop on the underground railroad (for further information, refer to "Steal Away Steal Away" by Giles Wright).
 However, an unusual amount of wear on the steps to the attic of the innkeeper's house and remnants of a door to a room and a shelf below which are nails to hang your cloak on, indicate that this attic space was used for far more than just an attic.

 Enoch Middleton was an agent on the Underground Railroad.
 30-40 years after this activity had ceased, he wrote an account of what it was like to be an agent on the Underground Railroad.
 Enoch said "he kept enough to make a load and under the cover of darkness he would load them into his wagon and take them to Cranberry, the next stop on the road to freedom in Canada".